nf-core/nanostring/docs/usage.md

 The samplesheet can have as many columns as you desire, however, there is a strict requirement for the two columns `RCC_FILE` and `SAMPLE_ID`.

 A final samplesheet with additional metadata may look something like the one below.
-This is for 3 samples.
-If you want to use additional metadata columns please follow the instructions provided in the section on [Gene-Count Heatmap](#gene-count-heatmap).
+This is for three samples.

 ```console
 RCC_FILE,RCC_FILE_NAME,SAMPLE_ID,TIME,TREATMENT,INCLUDE,OTHER_METADATA